TemidoRocha/ZTM_VueDeveloper/music/README.md

 1. gice a 404 saying the new route
 2. redirect route (in comparation with alias it allows the search engines to check the url changes )
 3. implement an alias (using an alias we are not redirecting)

+Navigation Guards:

+- There are a number of ways to hook into the route navigation process: globally, per-route, or in-component.
+- The Full Navigation Resolution Flow